Get Started with Announcements

-You will need to have your device whitelisted by Amazon to enable the Alexa Communications Announcements feature for your device's users.
+Amazon must add your device to an allow list to enable the Alexa Communications Announcements feature for your device's users.
 To launch Announcements, your device must meet AVS security requirements and pass functional certification testing of the feature.
 Contact your AVS Partner Manager to submit your device for Announcements testing and to request whitelisting to self-test Announcements.

 Users can send Announcements on any device that supports Alexa in supported in any locale where Announcements are supported: